videojs/video.js/README.md

 * [Code of Conduct](#code-of-conduct)
 * [License](#license)

+There are several ways to include Video.js in your project.
+You can use a CDN, install via npm, or download directly.
+Below is a quick example using a CDN.
+For advanced users, installation via npm is also supported.

 ## [Quick Start][getting-started]

 Thanks to the awesome folks over at [Fastly][fastly], there's a free, CDN hosted version of Video.js that anyone can use.
 Add these tags to your document's `<head>`: